Total Hip Joint Dislocation

-Multiple episodes of dislocation and dislocations due to implant alignment issues may require revision surgery to place the components correctly.
+Multiple episodes of dislocation and dislocations due to implant alignment issues may require revision hip replacement surgery to place the components correctly.
 Special implants may be used to prevent future dislocations.
 The socket cup and femoral stem may be repositioned to achieve correct alignment.

 Recently specially designed implants are available to prevent the dislocations.
 Innovations in increasing head size and dual mobility of the implant cups are promising options for reducing the risks of dislocations.
 Robotic-assisted hip replacements promise accurate implant positioning.
 The choice of implant, the approach of surgery, and surgeon experience are factors important in reducing the risk of dislocation.